CEMeNT-PSAAP/MCDC/docs/source/developer_guide/extending/writing_numba_compatible_transport_code.rst

 - GPU results preserve the same physical behavior within appropriate numerical and statistical tolerances.
 - Existing examples still construct successfully when the public API or model compilation changed.
 - User and developer documentation describe any new behavior or limitation.

-A general feature merged and maintained as part of MC/DC must complete all three execution stages unless the maintainers explicitly accept and document a backend-specific limitation.
-Experimental or study-specific work may stop at Python or Numba-CPU when that stage already satisfies its purpose.

 Repository commands, continuous-integration coverage, and regression-test options belong in the :doc:`../../contributing/index`.
 For changes affecting public inputs, follow :doc:`../../contributing/example_validation`.